selfdriven-foundation/selfdriven-health/docs/pages/organisation-whitepaper.md

 **selfdriven Health** is proposing a **member-based organisation (MBO)** focused on improving health outcomes for individuals, families and communities.

-The goal is to shift from fragmented, service-driven care systems toward **proactive, participatory wellbeing ecosystems** — where members are co-owners of their data, collaborators in their care, and contributors to collective health intelligence.

 This whitepaper outlines the vision, mission, strategy, structure, technology framework, governance model, and the legal/regulatory roadmap required to establish this organisation - initially within an Australian context.

 ## 1. Vision & Mission